 The lone ranger is an interesting – and lucrative – film trope (see also the Die Hard franchise).
 It brings an implicit tension to military movies because there are no individuals in war.
-That reflects both the machine-think of effective service, and the machinery of propaganda, especially the largely missing rhetoric around civilian casualties.
+Consider, for example, the machine-think of effective service, and the machinery of propaganda (i.e., the largely missing rhetoric around civilian casualties).

-War movies underline the incompatibility of self-interest.
+War movies underline the incompatibility of self-interest to success and salvation.
 Likewise, Maverick’s task is now explicitly about creating a team (or group think, if you’re cynically minded).

 Yet films like Top Gun occupy a fantasy middle ground.
-Their characters defy authority, making them someone the audience can side with, yet they create obedience – so much so that individuals morph into one seamless unit (see also An Officer and a Gentleman).
+Their characters defy authority, making them someone the audience can side with, yet they create loyalty – so much so that individuals morph into one seamless unit anyway (see also An Officer and a Gentleman).

 This brings the rebel character type full circle, too.
 Maverick won’t listen to authority … the clue’s right there in his name.
 And yet the film sells the victory of authoritarianism, not to mention bloodless war [i.e., join the navy – it’s quite safe].